-Another damage that falls under the pain and suffering category is loss of consortium or enjoyment.
+Another damage that falls under the pain and suffering category is the loss of consortium or enjoyment.
 Typically, courts award this damage in situations where you suffer a serious injury in a car accident and your spouse or partner loses your support and physical companionship.
 If your injuries impact your ability to engage in daily activities or enjoy life, you may receive additional compensation.

 Are you suffering from the aftermath of a Portland car accident?
 Look no further than Tillmann Law to represent your claim.
 Our Portland car accident attorneys have assisted dozens of Oregon residents with their car accident claims and will fight diligently for your right to compensation.